wbudic/PerlCNF/CNF_Specs.md

        4. TABLE
        5. INDEX
        6. VIEW
+       7. PLUGIN
-       7. SQL
+       8. SQL
-       8. MIGRATE
+       9. MIGRATE
-       9. MACRO
+       10. MACRO
           1. Value is searched and replaced by an property value, outside the property scripted.
           2. Parsing abruptly stops if this abstract property specified is not found.
           3. Macro format specifications, have been aforementioned in this document.
 However make sure that you macro an constant also including the *$* signifier if desired.